wistia/wistia-open-docs/_posts/customizing-your-video.md

 automatically to all the videos in the Project, and all the videos going forward.

+{{ "Just a heads up, project defaults can only be set for projects with less than 1,000 medias.
+If you're working with more, you should create a second project and use [Move & Copy](http://wistia.com/doc/media#moving_and_copying_media) to move your videos." | note }}

 ### Load Settings

 If your videos *across* Projects share common settings, this one will save you